 Abstract: Understanding why the growth in wealth is even more unequally distributed than wealth itself remains a fundamental challenge in macro-finance.
 This paper introduces endogenous subsistence consumption as a novel micro-foundation for return heterogeneity and non-homothetic preferences as pivotal model assumptions generating the observed inequality in consumption, income, wealth, and capital income.
 To study whether the general-equilibrium effects of subsistence consumption reinforce a scale-dependence in wealth returns, I develop an analytical representation of endogenous asset returns in terms of the distribution of households' consumption-portfolio choices.
 This representation can replace implicit market-clearing conditions complicating numerical solution methods for heterogeneous agent models with aggregate risk.
 By combining martingale pricing with a mean-field approach, this provides new insights as well as a useful tool for the inquiry into mechanisms driving wealth inequality.

-Presentations: Research in Behavioral Finance Conference (2024), 11th ECINEQ Conference (2025)
+Presentations: Research in Behavioral Finance Conference (2024), ECINEQ Conference (2025), INFER Annual Conference (2025), Econometric Society European Winter Meeting (2025)